17 Mar 5 Things I’ll miss about Chiang Mai Life

 We have an incredible lifestyle here in Chiang Mai.
 We have a luxurious apartment where we enjoy the space to work, cook and spend evenings relaxing on the sofa with a cup of tea.
 I love the fact that there’s a pool downstairs and cheap vegetarian restaurants, yoga studios, spas, a cinema, co-working space and night markets within walking distance of our apartment.
 This amazing lifestyle comes at such a low cost too; we could never afford this quality of life in the UK.

 Chiang Mai is one of Southeast Asia’s biggest travel magnets.
 At some point, it feels like every traveller ends up here and many, like us, are pulled back time after time.
 As such, we’ve met so many interesting people during our time in Chiang Mai, from bloggers and remote workers to family travellers, backpackers and retirees.
 We’ve had the pleasure of making new friends and even meeting people who got in touch with us through reading this humble little blog.
-We will miss the easy connectivity and community here in Chiang Mai, a city where it’s hard to ever feel lonely.
+We will miss the easy connectivity and community here in Chiang Mai, a city where it’s hard to ever feel weird or lonely.

 Trips to the Mountains